 *** If you’re unfamiliar with processing, check out our credit card processing guide. ***

-As a quick refresher, the cost for any credit card transaction is made up of three components: interchange, assessments, and markup.
+As a quick refresher, the cost for any credit card transaction consists of three components: interchange, assessments, and markup.
 Interchange accounts for the bulk of a transaction’s cost to process, but there are hundreds of interchange categories.
-Which category a transaction falls under varies depending on several factors.
-One of those factors is how the card is entered.
+Furthermore, which category a transaction falls under varies depending on several factors.
+One of those factors is how you enter the card.

-At the interchange level, card-present transactions are typically lower cost than card-not present transactions.
+At the interchange level, card-present transactions typically cost less than card-not present transactions.
 For example, here is a snippet of Visa’s interchange rates for card-present transactions:

 All of these categories are for “card-present” transactions.
 Even though there are additional criteria that determine which category a transaction will be routed to, they share an entry method.
-Transactions falling under these categories would all be from cards that were swiped, dipped, or tapped.
+Transactions falling under these categories consist of swiped, dipped, or tapped cards.

 Compare that to this section of Visa’s interchange rates for card-not-present transactions:

 Transactions charged according to these categories would not be swiped, dipped, or tapped.
-As you can see from the names on the left, one category is for cards that were keyed in by a retail business, one is a general card-not-present category, and then there are two ecommerce categories.
+As you can see from the names on the left, one category is for cards that a retail business keys, one is a general card-not-present category, and then there are two ecommerce categories.

 Without taking anything else into account (like processor markup), we can see that card-not-present transactions will cost more at the most basic level.

-Additionally, pricing model and processor markup play a role in how much you’ll be charged.
+Additionally, pricing model and processor markup play a role in costs.
 If you’re on an interchange plus pricing model, you’ll be charged the actual interchange cost for your transactions and a separate markup.
 In this scenario, your processor’s markup stays the same no matter what, but the higher interchange rate category means you’ll pay more.

 On other pricing models, such as tiered pricing, your processor can simply choose to surcharge any transactions it wants to.
 You may see “non-qualified” rates on your statement for higher interchange category transactions.